jean-tu/learnReact/React_Notes.md

 **Immuatability** - we would be creating duplicates of an object and replacing them rather than trying to mutate the original

-**DOM** - refers to the API that the page elements need and helps them change if something needs to be modified.
+**DOM** - Document Object Model, refers to the API that the page elements need and helps them change if something needs to be modified.

 JavaScript Objects are faster than DOM objects.
 React Virtual DOM is a JS object.
 It never reads from the real DOM and only writes if there are changes that need to happen.

 JSX - JavaScript as XML